 When the protective layer of enamel erodes, teeth are at greater risk of decay and cavities.

-In addition, dental restorations and prostheses, including fillings, crowns, bridges and veneers, can easily become damaged from tooth clenching or grinding.
+In addition, dental restorations and prostheses, including fillings, crowns, tooth bridges and veneers, can easily become damaged from tooth clenching or grinding.

 If a patient can find a way to stop their tooth grinding they may then want to improve the aesthetic appearance of any damaged teeth with veneers or crowns.
 However, dentists usually won't fit these while the condition is still active.